rjarry/aerc/README.md

 On its first run, aerc will copy the default config files to `~/.config/aerc` and show the account configuration wizard.

+If you redirect stdout to a file, logging output will be written to that file:

+    $ aerc > log

 ## Resources

 [Send patches](https://git-send-email.io) and questions to